nittin-cz/xperience-by-kentico-aira-unified/docs/Contributing-Setup.md

 ### Rebuilding Client Assets

-After making changes, navigate to the `FrontEnd` folder and run the following commands:
+After making changes, navigate to the `src/Kentico.Xperience.AiraUnified/FrontEnd/` folder and run the following commands:

 ```bash
 npm run build
 npm run build-css
 ```

-This will recompile the JavaScript and CSS, and update the files in the wwwroot directory accordingly.
+This will recompile the JavaScript and CSS, and update the files in the `wwwroot` directory accordingly.

 ## Development Workflow